Institutional Review Board

 All research conducted by AUC faculty, students, and staff require IRB approval even if it will occur outside Egypt, and all research to be done at AUC or supported by AUC must receive IRB approval even if the principal investigator (PI) is not an AUCian.

 Research done in the context of normal course assignments only, with no intention to publish the results or present them at a conference, does not need IRB approval.

 For any IRB questions, you should contact the IRB chair, Atta Gebril

 Effective January 1, 2013, all IRB proposals must be accompanied by proof of NIH training in the protection of human participants.
 Training is free and takes approximately three to four hours.
 Upon completion of the training, you will receive a certificate that should be attached to all future IRB applications.
 Check the training website here.
-The certificate number must appear in your application.

 As a general rule, cases are sent for review to the IRB members only on Thursday afternoons at around 3 pm.
 However, it is a good idea to submit your proposals a few days ahead of time, so that you can be informed if anything is missing.